SwimilTylers/ecs-underlay-mocker/README.md

 If you want to specify other parameters, seek `./underlayctl lite -h` for details.

-Tool `lite` is a lightweight client for underlay mocker and all configuration without `scp` delivery of slave clients.
+Tool `lite` is a lightweight client for underlay mocker.
 However, it provides no config checking and might cause some trouble in some scenarios, e.g., redoing or updating.

-If you want full functionality of config checking when setting up a simple network, try use `master-auto` tool.
+If you want full functionality when setting up a simple network, try use `master-auto` tool.
 The usage is similar:
 ```shell
 # without ip allocation